 It's my feeling that if someone wants to seek that type of service, that's their choice.
 Back in the day, I worked with several top networks and met some wonderful souls.
 I've also met many souls in my nearly 50 years of life.
 I've also met plenty of spiritualists and tarot readers who were very fine people - many on the forums for which I write.
 I'd never judge another for making the choice to speak with a tarot reader or mystic.

-Ironically, many of the Twin Flame coaches and gurus out there today actually teach Neville Goddard's work.
+Ironically, many coaches and gurus out there today actually teach Neville Goddard's work.

 Neville Lancelot Goddard was a 20th-century mystic who wrote extensively on the power of the imagination and the concept of manifesting one's desires.